Press release

 March 3, 2023

-Owkin releases GrAIdient – an open source framework that allows interpretable deep learning models to be created using Mac GPUs
+Owkin releases GrAIdient: open source framework for interpretable deep learning on Mac GPUs

 By exposing the layers of a neural network to developers, GrAIdient provides a unique way to design deep learning models with greater understanding, control and reproducibility – helping researchers to transition away from black box models.
 GrAIdient is currently used by Owkin to develop AI models to improve the treatment and diagnosis of diseases.